Individualized in-home services to promote independence and enhance quality of life

 • Behavior Intervention Plans

-The BCBA oversees assessments, treatment plans, and program trainings.
+The BCBA oversees assessments, treatment plans, trainings, and supervisions of the RBTs.

 Behavior Technicians and Registered Behavior Technicians (RBTs)

-The Behavior Technician is responsible for implementing the treatment plan and recording data under the supervision of the BCBA and BCaBA.
+The Behavior Technician is responsible for implementing the treatment plan and recording data under the supervision of the BCBA.

 Aimee Erskine, MS.Ed., BCBA, LABA, is a board certified behavior analyst with expertise in Autism Spectrum Disorders and other developmental disabilities.
 Aimee is currently an adjunct professor in the Psychology Department at Massachusetts College of Liberal Arts (North Adams, Mass) and teaches courses in Applied Behavior Analysis.
 She has over 28 years of experience in the field of developmental disabilities working with children and adults.